 - Create four-color fliers containing several photos to distribute to prospects and those who tour your home.

 - Hire a virtual tour company to shoot and upload videos.

-- Hold Open Houses on Sundays that coincide with other neighborhood open houses.
-Sometimes Thursday evenings attract buyers for twilight tours.
+- Hold open houses on Sundays that coincide with other neighborhood showings.
+Sometimes Thursday evenings also attract buyers for twilight tours.